 It's a wearable face-off

-Features wise, there's plenty to get to grips with including standalone calling and 3G on some models like the LG Watch Sport plus Wi-Fi support so you don't need Bluetooth on all the time.
+Features wise, there's plenty to get to grips with, including standalone calling and cellular data on some models like the LG Watch Sport plus Wi-Fi support so you don't need Bluetooth on all the time.
 Google's services are second to none, too - Maps, Voice, Gmail and the like.
-Both also offer the ability to make purchases from your wrist with Android Pay and Samsung Pay available in select countries
+Both also offer the ability to make purchases from your wrist with Android Pay and Samsung Pay available in select countries.
+One advantage Samsung has here in the Gear S3 is support for Magnetic Secure Transmission, meaning it can be used with card strip readers - therefore making it more widely compatible than Android Pay.

 Android Wear v Tizen: Apps

-It's worth remembering that Android Wear supports alerts from pretty much any app you have on your Android phone.
+It's worth remembering that Android Wear supports alerts from pretty much any app you have on your Android phone too.
 So you may just tell us to quit our bitching if that's all you require of your second screen.

-Tizen is definitely lagging though it does has Uber, a dedicated Spotify app and Nest, which uses the rotating bezel to adjust your thermostat.
+Tizen is definitely lagging behind in apps though it does have Spotify (finally!), Uber and Nest, which uses the rotating bezel to adjust your thermostat.
 There are apps such as Mr. Time Maker which lets you play around or create watch faces and Samsung has a few smart home and car deals with its own SmartThings platform and Volkswagen.

 But apart from a short list of big partnerships and a smattering of popular apps, it's not really clear whether devs are prioritising this OS.
 Plus beyond the watch faces, neither operating system is *that* customisable in terms of the look of the interface.
 Still, as we're starting to mull over, maybe smartwatch apps aren't the make or break we thought they were.